Courtsdesk News – Terms of Service

 2. each Licensed User will have a unique username and password combination with which to access the Courtsdesk News Service and shall not share these details with any third party;

-3. the Subscriber shall ensure that the Courtsdesk News Service is used in accordance with the terms of this Agreement and to prevent unauthorised access to the Courtsdesk News Service by any party who is not a Licensed User; and
+3. the Subscriber shall ensure that the Courtsdesk News Service is used in accordance with the terms of this Agreement and it shall prevent unauthorised access to the Courtsdesk News Service by any party who is not a Licensed User; and

 4. the Subscriber shall ensure that its Licensed Users comply with the terms and conditions of this Agreement.